Connect with me on social media:

 Canon EF 35mm f/1.4L II USM Lens

-If you prefer a prime lens (i.e., a lens with a fixes focal length that doesn’t zoom in or out) then the 35mm is what you need.
+If you prefer a prime lens (i.e., a lens with a fixed focal length that doesn’t zoom in or out) then the 35mm is what you need for newborn photography.
 This lens is a wide-angle lens that will allow for easy shooting indoors.
 Instead of using the lens to zoom in and out, you’ll just have to use your feet to move closer and further away from your subjects.

 Budget Prime Wide-Angle Lens